metocean/sd-assessment-task/README.md

   * Password: `TidesGoesUpAndDown`

-3. Wait until you service accumulate about an hour worth of data then make an evaluation of the different tasks and how they are performing and what insights you have about the API performance for different queries.
+3. Wait until you service accumulate about an hour worth of data then make an evaluation of the different tasks and how they are performing and what insights you have about the Tide API performance for the different queries.
 All Task settings can be checked [here](tides/settings.py).

 ## Submiting your task

+This task should be evaluated anonymously, this means within the files you supply, cannot have any information that would allow us to indentify you.

-Once you have finished, please DON'T submit a PR to this repo, but compress this repo with your code in it as ZIP format and reply to
+Once you have finished, please DON'T submit a PR to this repo or , but compress this repo with your code in it as ZIP format and reply to recruitment@metservice.com with subtitle "Scientific Developer - Assessment Task".

 ## Docker and docker-compose usage tips